 Topical IOP lowering medications (1st line)

-Topical prostaglandin or beta-blocker (other options are alpha-2 agonists, and carbonic anhydrase inhibitors)
+Topical prostaglandin or beta-blocker (other options are alpha-2 agonists, and carbonic anhydrase inhibitors).

-Primary angle-closure glaucoma: ITC + Glaucomatous damage + elevated IOP or PAS or APAC episodes
+Primary angle-closure glaucoma: ITC + Glaucomatous damage + elevated IOP or PAS or APAC episodes Acute angle-closure of the right eye.
+By James Heilman, MD, CC BY-SA 3.0

 Pathology